aqualinkorg/aqualink-app/packages/api/ONBOARDING.md

 #### scheduledVideoStreamsCheck

-- **Description**: A function that checks all reefs' video stream and reports any irregularities (stream is not live, stream does not exist etc)
+- **Description**: A function that checks all sites' video stream and reports any irregularities (stream is not live, stream does not exist etc)
 - **Period**: Runs every day at midnight PST
 - **Implementation**: Video Streams are currently YouTube streams so a Google API key (Firebase key is used) is needed in order to fetch the details of each video.